flippus/SchematronBPMNValidator/README.md

 	|- src
 	|-- main
 	|--- java: contains all java classes
+	|---- de.uniba.dsg.bpmnspector.common: contains the result classes of the validation
+	|----- xsdvalidation: contains the xsd validator classes for the specific file types
 	|---- de.uniba.dsg.ppn.ba: contains the main class for API usage
 	|----- api: contains the factory class
+	|----- helper: contains all the helper classes required for both preprocessing and validation step
 	|----- preprocessing: contains the classes performing the preprocessing step
 	|----- validation: contains the classes performing the validation steps
 	|--- resources: contains all schema validation files